 An incoming hyperlink from one site to another site is called a backlink.
 A backlink is a vote of authority and credibility from one site to another.

-Even today backlinks are one of the most important ranking factors.
-The more relevant quality backlinks you have the better results you have.
+Even today, backlinks are one of the most crucial ranking factors.
+The more relevant quality backlinks you have, the better results you have.

-Link juice is the authority that one website passes to another.
-Relevance, authority, and location of the website matter while link building.
+Link juice is the authority that one website passes to another—relevance, authority, and location matter while link building.
 Outbound links will also determine how much link juice you will get.

 Every page will have a quality score which is PageRank (PR).
-It ranges from 1-10, the higher it is the better it is.
+It ranges from 1-10.
+The higher it is, the better it is.
 PR is no more publically visible but still in use.
-A third-party metric like DA/PA & DR/PR can be used to gauge the PR.
+A third-party metric like DA/PA & DR/PR can gauge the PR.

-To understand the quality of the link Google analyzes the link that pointing to your web page.
-For example:
+To understand the quality of the link, Google analyzes the link that points to your web page.

-- What made the site owner to link to your website?
+What prompted the site owner to link to you?

-- What is the quality of the link?
-(I.e., is it from an authoritative website?)
+What is the link quality?
+(I.e., is it from an authority site?)

 Content and Outreach

-Write an outstanding piece of content that most of the authoritative people from your industry happy to link with.
-Do deep research on a particular topic and outreach or promote that people can link it to acquire the right links.
+Write an outstanding piece of content that most of the authoritative people from your industry are happy to link with.
+Do deep research on a particular topic and outreach or promote that people can link it to acquire the correct links.

 Create a great piece of an infographic, which takes a lot of effort & time to create & reach out to people who can use that infographic with a backlink.

 Broken link building is the fast and easiest way to get a backlink.
-All you need to is, search for broken links from authorities that are relevant to your website and ask them to provide a backlink if they find it useful.
+All you need to do is, search for broken links from authorities relevant to your website and ask them to provide a backlink if they find it useful.

 Local Citations/Business Directories

-Business directories are one of the easiest ways to get a backlink by listing your business with all details, it can help in a greater way.
+Business directories are the easiest way to get a backlink; listing your business with details can help more remarkably.

-There is a huge amount of value provided in the resource.
-When you can provide value through external resource pages it becomes easier for you to get a backlink
+There is a tremendous amount of value provided in the resource.
+When you can provide value through external resource pages, it becomes easier to get a backlink.

 You have to reach out to relevant authoritative websites that accept the guest posting & but it can be hectic as you have to research a lot to come up with authoritative websites.